 As a state, Georgia played a huge role in the 2020 presidential election, and its Black history dates back to the earliest days of slavery in the colony.

-22. Discuss implicit bias, systemic racism, and social injustice
+24. Discuss implicit bias, systemic racism, and social justice

 Start a much-needed discussion around implicit bias and systemic racism with these resources that can empower students to fight for justice in our society.

-The award-winning picture boo, Freedom in Congo Square, is a nonfiction children’s book that describes the tyranny of slavery to help young readers understand how jubilant Sundays would be for slaves.
+The award-winning picture book Freedom in Congo Square by Carole Boston Weatherford and R. Gregory Christie is a nonfiction children’s book that describes the tyranny of slavery to help young readers understand how jubilant Sundays were for slaves.

 Kevin Hart highlights the fascinating contributions of Black history’s unsung heroes in this entertaining—and educational—comedy special.